fluent/fluentd-docs-gitbook/developer/api-plugin-helper-formatter.md

 # Formatter Plugin Helper API

-The `formatter` plugin helper manages the lifecycle of formatter plugin.
+The `formatter` plugin helper manages the lifecycle of the formatter plugin.

 Here is an example: